-The increase of \$2.7 million was primarily attributable to new customers and expansions of existing customer coverage areas.
-We went live with 133 net new square miles since March 31, 2018.
+The increase of \$0.9 million was as primarily attributable to new customers and expansions of existing customer coverage areas, offset by the effect of COVID-19 related delays in deploying contracted miles and contract renewals with certain customers.
+We went live with 75 net new square miles since March 31, 2019.